gitwebpub/readKN/refs.md

 - (2021) Sunlight exposure and eye disorders in an economically active population: data from the KNHANES 2008-2012
   - Action ) Additional prospective studies to clarify the pathophysiology of pterygium are needed.

+### 2024-01-25
+- The Adverse Effects of Air Pollution on the Eye A Review
+-
 ### 2024-01-27, 06:04 PM
 - Lower socioeconomic status associated with higher tuberculosis rate in South Korea
   - Fig. Age-standardized prevalence and mortality rate of tuberculosis in South Korea, 2001–2021